First 100 days of the Obama presidency

-The first 100 days of Barack Obama's presidency began on January 20, 2009, the day Barack Obama was inaugurated as the 44th president of the United States.
-The first 100 days of a presidential term took on symbolic significance during Franklin D. Roosevelt's first term in office, and the period is considered a benchmark to measure the early success of a president.
-The 100th day of his presidency ended at noon on April 30, 2009.
-Obama stated that he should not be judged just by his first hundred days: "The first hundred days is going to be important, but it’s probably going to be the first thousand days that makes the difference."
-Obama began to formally create his presidential footprint during his first 100 days.
-Obama quickly began attempting to foster support for his economic stimulus package, American Recovery and Reinvestment Act of 2009.
-The bill passed in the House on January 28, 2009, by a 244–188 vote, and it passed in the Senate on February 10 by a 61–37 margin.
+The first 100 days of the Obama presidency began on January 20, 2009, the day Barack Obama was inaugurated as the 44th president of the United States.
+The first 100 days of a presidency took on symbolic significance during Franklin D. Roosevelt's first term in office, and the period is considered a benchmark to measure the early success of a president.
+The 100th day of Obama's presidency was April 30, 2009.
+He stated that he should not be judged just by his first hundred days: "The first hundred days is going to be important, but it's probably going to be the first thousand days that makes the difference."
+Obama began to formally create his presidential footprint during his first 100 days, attempting to foster support for his economic stimulus package, the American Recovery and Reinvestment Act of 2009.
+The bill passed in the House on January 28, 2009, by a 244–188 vote, then passed in the Senate on February 10 by a 61–37 margin.

-Obama's accomplishments during the first 100 days included signing the Lilly Ledbetter Fair Pay Act of 2009 relaxing the statute of limitations for equal-pay lawsuits; signing into law the expanded State Children's Health Insurance Program (S-CHIP); winning approval of a congressional budget resolution that put Congress on record as dedicated to dealing with major health care reform legislation in 2009; implementing new ethics guidelines designed to significantly curtail the influence of lobbyists on the executive branch; breaking from the Bush administration on a number of policy fronts, except for Iraq, in which he followed through on Bush's Iraq withdrawal of U.S. troops; supporting the UN declaration on sexual orientation and gender identity; and lifting the 7½-year ban on federal funding for embryonic stem cell research.
-He also ordered the closure of the Guantanamo Bay detention camp, in Cuba, though it remains open.
-Obama lifted some travel and money restrictions to the island.
+Obama's accomplishments during the first 100 days included signing into law both the Lilly Ledbetter Fair Pay Act of 2009, which relaxed the statute of limitations for equal-pay lawsuits, as well as the expanded State Children's Health Insurance Program (S-CHIP); winning approval of a congressional budget resolution that put Congress on record as dedicated to dealing with major health care reform legislation in 2009; implementing new ethics guidelines designed to significantly curtail the influence of lobbyists on the executive branch; breaking from the Bush administration on a number of policy fronts, except for Iraq, in which he followed through on Bush's withdrawal of U.S. troops; supporting the UN declaration on sexual orientation and gender identity; and lifting the 7½-year ban on federal funding for embryonic stem cell research.
+Obama also ordered the closure of the Guantanamo Bay detention camp in Cuba, though this was ultimately unsuccessful.
+He later lifted some monetary and travel-related restrictions to the island.

 At the end of the first 100 days, 65% of Americans approved of how Obama was doing and 29% disapproved.
 According to Gallup's First quarter survey in April, President Obama received a 63% approval rating.
 Gallup began tracking presidential approval ratings of the first quarters since Dwight Eisenhower in 1953.
 President John F. Kennedy received the highest in April 1961 with a 74% rating.
 Obama's 63% is the fourth highest and the highest since President Jimmy Carter with a 69%.
 President Ronald Reagan's first quarter had 60% approval in 1981, President George H. W. Bush with 57% in 1989, President Bill Clinton with 55% in 1993, and President George W. Bush with 58% in 2001.